bjornmeansbear/lectureScripts/ASustainableDesigner.md

 There are checklist models like LEED for buildings and the Sustainable design checklist, where you simply go down the list and try to comply with as many things as possible… These are a less favored model for me, but valid to at least examine (the sustainable design checklist, it is almost all sacrifice driven, i hate this!)

 END: so what does sustainable graphic design look like?
 I'm still not completely sure, but working on it…

+±±±±±±±±±±±±±±±±

+> Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language. -- Jerome Harris, Against, yet in the spirit of Modernsim, 2019